86401 main line test run 4th August 2015

 was moved to Wembley Inter City Depot to visit the wheel lathe there.
 86401

-will shortly be moved the short distance to Willesden TMD for final commissioning
+was later moved the short distance to Willesden TMD for final commissioning

 to be carried out